TechRinger/SaaS-Squash/README.md

    - Execute PowerShell encoded command example to get the public IP ((Invoke-WebRequest -URI https://icanhazip.com/).Content): `60d45c81 KABJAG4AdgBvAGsAZQAtAFcAZQBiAFIAZQBxAHUAZQBzAHQAIAAtAFUAUgBJACAAaAB0AHQAcABzADoALwAvAGkAYwBhAG4AaABhAHoAaQBwAC4AYwBvAG0ALwApAC4AQwBvAG4AdABlAG4AdAA=`
 1. O365 Excel, Google Sheets exapmle: both of these apps create spreadsheets to track endpoints connections so the UUID isn't needed.
 Instead the command to get executed goes in Column A and the return value is in Column B.  These each use the designated file storage location to upload and download files (e.g. Google Drive, OneDrive, etc.)

-> **Note:** Currently Google uses the drive file ID to download files and O365 uses the file name.
-> This will be updated in the future to use the file name for both.

 | Example | Column A | Column B |
 | -------- | -------- | -------- |